Russia's coronavirus cases near 550,000 – latest updates

 Brazil reports additional 627 deaths

-Brazil's death toll from the novel coronavirus pandemic rose to nearly 44,000 on Monday, according to Health Ministry data, as the country continued easing restrictions on circulation despite the world's second-worst outbreak after the United States.
+Brazil's death toll from the novel coronavirus pandemic rose to nearly 44,000 on Monday, according to health ministry data, as the country continued easing restrictions on circulation despite the world's second-worst outbreak after the US.

 Brazil registered 627 new fatalities on Monday, down from an average of nearly 1,000 over the past week.
 Reporting of fatalities typically slows over the weekend.